 The way you treat a sore throat depends on its cause.

-- giving your child saline nose drops to help with a blocked nose
+- Give your child saline nose drops to help with a blocked nose.

-- giving your child paracetamol or ibuprofen in recommended doses to help with pain
+- Give your child paracetamol or ibuprofen in recommended doses to help with pain.

-If children have a bacterial infection that’s causing pus to build up at the back of the throat, they might need to go into hospital.
-This condition needs treatment with antibiotics, and children probably also need to see an ear, nose and throat specialist.
+If children have a bacterial infection that’s causing a significant amount of pus to build up at the back of the throat, they might need to go into hospital.
+This often needs treatment with intravenous antibiotics, and children probably also need to see an ear, nose and throat specialist.